Twipped/CurvyAndTrans.com/posts/2019-01-10.0818.040E24/index.md

 Katharine confessed to me late last year that for a long time her expectation had been that I would die young from something related to my obesity, like a heart attack or diabetes, and that she would be left to remarry.
 She fully expected that her second spouse would be a woman.
 Astonishingly, that's pretty much how it went down; her husband died, and then she fell in love with the woman who killed him.

 I am not the man she married.
 He never existed, he was an illusion, a shield created to protect the girl inside.
 I feared that she only loved that man, but I was wrong.
 She appreciates the woman I have become, she likes the changes that transition has brought, and she loves me for me, not the man I had pretended to be.

-_If you appreciated this post, please consider making a small pledge [towards my Patreon](https://patreon.com/curvyandtrans) in support of my work._